carefree0910/carefree-drawboard-doc/docs/plugins/index.md

 1. What should be the **Styles** of the `plugin button` and the `expand panel`?
 2. What should be the **Logics** when the `Submit` button is clicked and the user inputs are sent to the backend?

+After all things are done, you or other users can utilize the [Register Mechanism](#register-mechanism) to register the plugins into the drawboard 🎨.
+Before which, no side effects will be caused.

-And in the following sections, we will cover these two parts in detail.
+And in the following sections, we will cover these concepts in detail.

 ## Inheritance